 There are other ways that a company offering “free” credit scores can make money from you, like monthly subscriptions.
 Since their side products and services are labelled as optional, they might offer a free trial period to hook you.

 After about 30 days, the trial ends and you’re stuck paying a monthly fee or going through an annoying cancellation process.
-While you can see your client credit score whenever you want, it’s definitely not as important as your official Beacon score.

 Where Can You Get Free Credit Scores?